 You can’t always plan for it, but windfalls do occasionally happen.
-If you’ve received a cash gift or other kind of windfall, like a stimulus check, then you might be wondering how you should use it.
+If you’ve received a cash gift or other kind of windfall, like a tax refund, then you might be wondering how you should use it.
 And the answer will depend on your situation.
 In this post, we’ll talk about how to prioritize your needs and wants so you can decide what makes sense for you given your circumstances and what’s most important to you right now.
 And you’ll hear ideas from various Goodbudgeters to give you some imagination for what you might do based on your needs and desires.
 While it might feel like this money just fell out of the sky, it’s important to prioritize before that “free money” is gone and no longer available for your most urgent needs or your most important goals.

 So, take a step back and reflect on your current situation.
 And then think about using your windfall roughly in this order of priority starting with your Urgent Needs all the way through to Fun.

 1. Urgent Needs & Bills

 “Rent.
 I wish it was extra for me like it is for so many but it’s a blessing either way” – Danielle

 “Given that our family has had some reduction in income during the pandemic, the stimulus check (when it comes) will likely help us pay for our rent, groceries, and other household expenses.” – Dale

 The first priority for your cash gift or stimulus check is things like food, medicines, rent, and utilities.
 Anything that keeps you fed and housed.
 If that’s as far as your check goes, that’s okay.
 You’re making a good choice to prioritize and cover your basic needs.
 And if you haven’t already, now’s a good time to build your lean budget.

 “Savings – because I don’t believe all this is over yet.” – Joan